How To Get Motivated at Work (With Tips for Success)

 Applying for this job could open up an opportunity to change careers.

-On the other hand, negative motivation focuses negative outcomes that might occur if you make a mistake or you do not complete a certain task or goal.
+On the other hand, negative motivation focuses on adverse outcomes that might occur if you make a mistake or don't complete a certain task or goal.
 Here are a few examples of statements you might think or say when you have negative motivation:

 If my presentation is not well received, it could affect my chance at a promotion.